Virusmater/plugin.audio.kxmxpxtx.bandcamp/README.md

 * add caches for genre/sub-genre, collection and fan_id
 * add search
 * add possibility to listen to all bands and albumst in the collection
-* check python 3 compatibility (ping me if it works with Kodi 19)
 * configure cover arts quality
 * add setting for best/new/recommended discovery
 * add setting for discovery playlist size